jameygronewald/readMoreTV/README.md

 # ReadMoreTV

+## Description

+Our application is a platform for users to input favorite TV series and discover books of a similar genre to read.
+The purpose of our app is to encourage the general public to read more books during the down-time of the pandemic.
+It successfully uses the TVMAZE and Google Books APIs to dynamically generate search results for both mobile and desktop devices.

 ## The Repository

 This repository consists of two HTML files, a style CSS file, and a javascript file that create a functioning website which combines two APIs that returns relevant books to any given television show.